Wilfredo (character)

-Wilfredo is a fictional comedy character portrayed by the British comedian Matt Roper.
+Wilfredo is a fictional comedy character, created and portrayed by the British comedian Matt Roper.

 The character is an obnoxious, deluded and uncouth satire of a romantic singer characterized in a commedia dell'arte style.
-Wilfredo has acquired a cult status, particularly among music festival audiences and on the alternative cabaret and comedy circuit in London.
-Roper has toured the character internationally, performing in Spain, Italy,ConnectMagazine.it Wilfredo, Un Uomo e La Sua Musica.
-A Nardò il fenomeno lounge dell'Inghilterra the Czech Republic, Germany, Hungary, Slovakia, South Africa, Australia and Argentina.What's Up Gringo?
-Magazine Feeling Funny in Buenos Aires?
-You’re not alone.
+Wilfredo has acquired a cult status, particularly among music festival audiences and on the alternative cabaret and comedy circuit in London and in New York City.

+Roper has toured the character internationally, performing in Spain, Italy, the Czech Republic, Germany, Hungary, Slovakia, South Africa, Australia, Argentina, and Iceland.